JesseEmond/matasano-cryptopals/README.md

   We first need to find out how long the prefix is.
-We do this by generating 2 blocks of fixed data (e.g. `[0xA] * 32`) and gradually increasing the size of the fixed data until we find 2 neighbour duplicate blocks in the ciphertext (to make sure that we don't just have identical blocks because the prefix happened to end with our fixed value, we can try with 2 different fixed values, e.g. `[0] * 32` and `[1] * 32`).
+We do this by generating 2 blocks of fixed data (e.g. `[0xA] * 32`) and gradually increasing the size of the fixed data until we find 2 neighbour duplicate blocks in the ciphertext.
+  This indicates that we have fully padded the last block of the prefix and that we have produced two blocks of our own input after that.
+To make sure that we don't just have identical blocks because the prefix happened to end with our fixed value (therefore fooling us into thinking that we have padded 1 more byte than we really have), we can try with 2 different fixed values, e.g.
+  `[0] * 32` and `[1] * 32`).

   Then, one can use the index where the duplicate blocks begin to find where the first block after the prefix starts.
 With that information, we can find the